-3.2 Standards issued but not yet effective
+3.3 Standards issued but not yet effective

 The new and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Fund's financial statements are disclosed below.
-The Fund intends to adopt these new and amended standards and interpretations, if applicable, when they become effective.
+The Fund intends to adopt these new and amended standards and interpretations, if applicable, when they become effective and endorsed by SOCPA.